ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 6 - Splunk Log Ingestion Setup/Phase 6 README.md

 In This phase, I will use Terraform to build out a Linux server and install/configure Splunk Enterprise for log aggregation across the AWS environment.
 I will also create two additional Windows EC2 instances within the private subnet that will act as "workstations" that will be targeted later during our simulated attacks.

 ## 🎯 Main Target Goals for this Phase:
-- Add my Windows EC2 workstations to Active Directory with group policies
+- Configure Splunk Ubuntu server so it can receive logs.
-- Create a new AWS user with an attached IAM policy that allows them to set up AWS security services
+- Forward Sysmon logs from all Windows EC2s to Splunk
-- Create a IAM role for my Splunk EC2 instance to allow it to pull logs from these AWS services
+- Forward Active Directory logs to Splunk
-- Configure the following AWS services for monitoring: Guard Duty, Cloud Trail, Cloudwatch, VPC flow logs, IAM Acces Analyser
+- Forward all AWS services logs to Splunk (Guard Duty, Cloud Trail, Cloudwatch, VPC flow logs, and IAM Acces Analyser)

 ---